 There are no NFA weapons or items restrictions in Alaska and there are no assault weapon bans.

 There are no magazine capacity restrictions in Alaska.
 Enjoy those drums and belt-fed box magazines!
 We carry plenty of standard capacity magazines like Lancer's 30-round Warfighter mag.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements

 There are no mandatory storage requirements for firearms in Alaska, however, you should still exercise caution and can be tried for negligently leaving your guns accessible to children.
 If you need some good ideas or best practices for storing your guns and gear here are some great storage options.

 No state permit or background check is required to purchase any ammunition in Alaska nor are any records of ammo purchases kept.
 Alaska does not prohibit armor-piercing rounds or other “unreasonably dangerous ammunition.”
 It is a felony to sell or give ammunition to a minor without parental consent.
 Anyone the age of 18 or older can legally purchase ammo in Alaska.

 Start Your Next 80 Lower Build with 80% Arms!

 Alaska residents are completely free to build their own firearms from 80 lowers and frames without any required serialization or FFL transactions.
 It's the perfect state to take advantage of your constitutional Second Amendment right and freedom to keep and bear arms.
 That includes 80% Arms!
-Grab an 80 lower jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
+Grab our patented lower jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
 Friends, live free.